Becoming an Extension Master Gardener℠ Volunteer in Lee County

 To maintain your Master Gardener℠ Volunteer certification after your Internship period, you must:

-- Complete at least 20 hours of volunteer work with N.C.
+- Complete at least 25 (starting in 2024) hours of volunteer work with N.C.
 Cooperative Extension, Lee County Center every calendar year

 - Participate in 10 hours of continuing education through Extension-approved classes (there are SO many cool opportunities that pop up throughout the year!)